 7. Get the Latest Million-Dollar Tech

 You could always buy a piece of tech that's worth a million dollars.
-For example, in 2010 the luxury accessory designer Gresso launched the Luxor Las Vegas Jackpot Cellphone, priced a cool $1 million.
-It had a pure gold case encrusted with black diamonds, and the back panel was made of 200-year old African Blackwood.
-Each key was manufactured from a single crystal sapphire.
+For example, in 2010, the luxury accessory designer Gresso launched the Luxor Las Vegas Jackpot Cellphone, priced at a cool $1 million.
+It had a pure gold case encrusted with black diamonds, and the back panel was made of 200-year old African blackwood.
+Each key was manufactured from a single crystal of sapphire.
 Though the technology of this phone is now out-of-date, you can buy something with more modern technology if you want—a personalized, diamond-encrusted iPhone also goes for one million.

 8. Plan a Lavish Getaway